 If you want to play it on the safe side of things, then your number 1 choice should be a nude color.
 That’s because it works well with most hues – the color pink included.

-Like the model, you can use a classic nude trench coat to layer your pink outfit.
+I recommend you can use a classic nude trench coat to layer your pink outfit.
 Another option is to wear your nude trousers or skirt to go with your pink blouse.
 You can also do this in reverse, which means sporting a nude top with your pink bottoms.

 Another Shade of Pink